emabello42/SDCN-behavioral-cloning/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* data_loader.py containing the functions to load and augment the dataset
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* README.md summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing